dan-hollis/pastebin-scraper/README.md

 Apache dependencies are installed through the setup script, and deployment has been tested using the following steps.
 If set up works properly and you have DNS set up correctly, you should be able to hit the scraper at pastebin-scraper.com.

+**NOTE**: Deployment can also be attempted through the setup script.

 ### 1. Edit [flask] section of config.ini
 *Location*: pastebin-scraper/config.ini